jrichardsz/webpack-minimal-boilerplate-setup-starter/readme.md

-# Webpack 5 - Minimal Boilerplate Setup Starter
+# SPA Boilerplate Setup Starter

 This is my personal `webpack` configuration, that I am using for small static projects or as starter for libraries development.